Loading...

 How to consume tempeh without glucose spikes

-Add sources of healthy fats such as avocado, nuts, or seeds.
-These fats can help moderate blood sugar levels.
+Add sources of healthy fats like avocados, nuts, or seeds to your meal.
+These can help moderate the absorption of carbohydrates and stabilize blood sugar levels.

 Opt for Whole Grains